cocktailyogi/EggDuino/README.md

 - collision control via penMin/penMax
 - implement homing sequence via microswitch or optical device
 - implement hardware-button , EGGBOT-Guys call it "PRG-Button"
-- Replace Stepper Control ACCELSTEPPER --> DDS, interruptbased control to improve step-precision and smoothness.
-(I really need help with this, but this would be the best improovement)